kaiekubjas/academic-kickstart/content/post/EWM-GM-2022/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "European Women in Mathematical General Meeting 2022"
+title: "European Women in Mathematics General Meeting 2022"
 subtitle: ""
 summary: "The European Women in Mathematics General Meeting 2022 took place at Aalto University during August 22-26, 2022.
 The conference had 129 participants from 25 countries.
 Click on the post to read more."
 authors: []